tomcoakes/todo_challenge/README.md

 # Todo Challenge

+## My progress
+Because I went straight into building the app, I failed to find time to set up Travis CL on the repo - but I did make good progress that helped establish a lot of the concepts that had passed me by during the week.

+* I completely test-drove the project with an outside-in approach, using protractor for feature tests and then moving on to jasmine unit tests when necessary.
+* I created an express/node server because I plan to integrate a database at a later time.
+* My implementation for marking tasks as complete isn't ideal, and breaks in some edge cases, so I plan to rewrite this and find a more solid method than just monitoring for the checkbox to be clicked.

+## Challenge

 * Deadline: submit completed pull request by 9am on Monday
 * You may use whatever level of JavaScript you feel comfortable with - pure JS, jQuery, Angular, or whatever weird and wonderful framework you want to try.
 Extra points for DogeScript

-## Challenge

 ![Todo mockup](https://makersacademy.mybalsamiq.com/mockups/2914603.png?key=afabb09aef2901a2732515ae4349c1ec0458294b)